getgauge/documentation/user/getting_started/README.md

 This section will explain the steps needed to get Gauge working.

-Gauge is a first class command line tool.
-This means that you can operate entirely from the command line.
-Or, if you prefer to use an IDE then Gauge also has excellent integration with multiple IDEs.

 ## Setting up

 * [Setup Gauge on your machine](../installations/README.md).